Borisfer/VIPR-Vectorial-Phase-Retrieval-for-microscopy/README.md

 # Note on future updates

-This demo is a currently working with 2 examples and and option for user input data; in the near future a GUI will be added for easier use.
+A python version will be added soon.

 # Other software use: